 Storage

-If paper records are generated during periods of on call they should be stored out of sight, preferably in a locked draw or filing cabinet.
+If paper records are generated during periods of on-call they should be stored out of sight, preferably in a locked draw or filing cabinet.
 Other members of the household or friends/family must not be able to see the content or have access to the information.
 Completed paper questionnaires, or other paper notes should be entered onto HPZone as soon as possible, and then securely destroyed e.g. by securely transporting to the usual workplace and placing in confidential waste bins.
-This assumes that the place of work has sufficiently robust confidential waste disposal processes in place, if unsure ask your Educational Supervisor at the placement.
+This assumes that the place of work has sufficiently robust confidential waste disposal processes in place, if unsure ask you Educational Supervisor at the placement.
 Once information is transferred to HPZone these entries are considered the primary record and the paper notes can be destroyed.

 Notebooks and paper used for in-office ARC days should be stored in a designated lockable cupboard.
 Notebooks and paper should therefore not need to be routinely transported.